ditazan/ditazan/README.md

 ### Howdy 👋

-- 🔭 BFA in Design and Technology from Parsons School of Design + certificate in Web development from Rice University
+- ⚡ Fun fact : I used to teach kids how to code through Minecraft
+- 😄 Pronouns : they / them
 - 🌱 I’m currently learning Three.js and WebGl
+- 🔭 I have a BFA in Design and Technology from Parsons School of Design + certificate in Web development from Rice University
 - 📱 Follow me on [LinkedIn](www.linkedin.com/in/dita-zanelli)
 - 📫 Or email me at : ditazanelli@gmail.com
-- 😄 Pronouns : they / them
-- 💻 Website : [here](ditzit.com) for my design projects or [here](https://ditazan.github.io/webdev_portfolio/) for web stuff
+- [💻](ditzit.com) for my design projects or [💻](https://ditazan.github.io/webdev_portfolio/) for web stuff
-- ⚡ Fun fact : I used to teach kids how to code through Minecraft